Difference Between Amish and Quakers

 Main Differences Between Amish and Quakers

-1. Amish see their community lives away from the world as their way to attaining salvation, while Quakers’ fundamental belief is that everyone has some essence of Jesus.
+1. Amish see their community lives away from the world as their way to attaining salvation, while Quakers believe everyone has some essence of Jesus.

 4. Amish wear simple plain attires while Quakers ceased to do so.

-8. Amish are mainly found in the USA and Quakers mostly living in Pennsylvania (the USA) and Africa.
+8. Amish are mainly found in the USA, and Quakers mostly live in Pennsylvania (the USA) and Africa.

 Difference Between Amish and Quakers